Visyond/website-hugo/site/content/solutions/risk-analysis-and-simulations.md

       - text: >-
           Eliminate risk of accidental changes in the spreadsheet when testing assumptions
-    descr: "Instantly visualize the impact of key business drivers, automate analytical tasks and, in minutes, carry out analyses that used to take hours or days to prepare without worrying about deleting previous work.  <br><br>\r\nCreate, compare and switch between scenarios on the fly, and see all linked cells, charts and presentations update accordingly without losing existing information or compromising integrity of data. <br><br>\r\nGenerate spreadsheet-driven interactive dashboards to test assumptions and self-serve on ‘what-if’ questions without the risk of changing or breaking the spreadsheet.\r"
+    descr: "Instantly visualize the impact of key business drivers, automate simulations and analytical tasks and, in minutes, carry out analyses that used to take hours or days to prepare without worrying about deleting previous work.  <br><br>\r\nCreate, compare and switch between scenarios on the fly, and see all linked cells, charts and presentations update accordingly without losing existing information or compromising integrity of data. <br><br>\r\nGenerate spreadsheet-driven interactive dashboards to test assumptions and self-serve on ‘what-if’ questions without the risk of changing or breaking the model.\r"
-    files:
+    files: []
-      - descr: >-
-          Create visual interactive presentations and spreadsheet-driven
-          calculators your stakeholders can use to independently test assumptions without touching the spreadsheet.
-Changing data on the slides does not make changes to the spreadsheet.
-        file: /img/2019-02 Interactive Presentation.png
-        title: Present Models with Spreadsheet-driven Calculators
-      - descr: >-
-          Let collaborators see or interact only with what they need and let everybody focus on their tasks.
-        file: /img/2019-02 Share Project Panel Slide Expanded.png
-        title: Share Only Specific Worksheets and Reports
     infoVideo: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
     infoVideoPoster: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.jpg
     subtitle: "Self-service stress-testing and analysis automation.\n<br> \r\nCollaborative scenario planning.\n<br> \r\nSpreadsheet-driven ‘what-if’ dashboards."